imsweb/django-508-plugins/README.md

 **Note** This build of jquery-ui only includes the jQuery UI Datepicker.
 Other jQuery UI components may not be 508 Compliant.

-* Minified versions of `selectWoo` and `datepicker` are also included in the install.
+Minified versions of `datepicker` source files are also included in the install.